JeremyWurbs/transformers/README.md

 # Oak

-Oak is an educational package for implementing transformers, and is meant as a reference implementation for people learning, implementing their own transformer models, or simply playing around with some of their dynamics.
+Oak is an educational package for implementing transformers, and is meant as a reference implementation for people learning about transformers, implementing their own transformer models, or simply playing around with some of their dynamics.

 Here we implement what we consider the three core transformer architectures:
 1. **Transformer**, as in [Vaswani et al. 2017](https://arxiv.org/pdf/1706.03762.pdf)